Which place is cheaper, Houston or Cincinnati?

 The spring brings many poeple to Cincinnati as well as Houston.
 Also, many visitors come to Houston in the spring for the activities around the city.

 Cincinnati is much colder than Houston in the spring.
-The temperature in Cincinnati is usually 56°F (14°C) in April, and Houston stays around 70°F (21°C).
+The daily temperature in Cincinnati averages around 56°F (14°C) in April, and Houston fluctuates around 70°F (21°C).

 Cincinnati usually gets more rain in April than Houston.
 Cincinnati gets 3.5 inches (89 mm) of rain, while Houston receives 3.1 inches (78 mm) of rain this time of the year.